 Control Agent is a new component, first released in Kea 1.2.
-In this release it comes with two notable limitations:
+In this release it comes with one notable limitation:

-- CA configuration must be specified in a separate configuration file from the configurations of other components.
-The default confirmation file for CA is located in etc/kea/kea-ca.conf. - keactrl hasn't been updated to manage the Control Agent (start, stop reload).
+• keactrl hasn't been updated to manage the Control Agent (start, stop reload).
 As a result, the CA must be started directly as described in Section 7.5